4d/docs/docs/Concepts/identifiers.md

 ## Tables

-You designate a table by placing its name between brackets: [...].
+You designate a table by placing its name between brackets: \[...].
 A table name can contain up to 31 characters.
+Giving the same name to a table and a [class](#classes) is not recommended, in order to prevent any conflict.

 Examples:
 ```4d